Chetco, Oregon, US

 |CHETCO RIVER NEAR BROOKINGS, OR|

 This is the Wilderness section of the Chetco Wild and Scenic River that flows through the Kalmiopsis Wilderness.
-Access is challenging but a few individuals have done the run.
-Low water runs in summer have become a more popular activity as featured on a recent Oregon Public Broadcast report.
+Access is challenging but a couple-few groups do this incredible run every year.

 An access overview is given at the bottom of this page.